shuhuiluo/fastnum/doc/LIB.md

 #### Multiplication

+[Multiplication]: #multiplication

 [`mul(self, other)`](crate::decimal::Decimal::mul)

 If either operand is a [special value] then the [general rules] apply.
 Otherwise, the operands are multiplied together (_long multiplication_), resulting in a number which may be as long as the sum of the lengths of the two operands, as follows:

-The coefficient of the result, before rounding, is computed by multiplying together the coefficients of the operands.
+1. The coefficient of the result, before rounding, is computed by multiplying together the coefficients of the operands.
-The exponent of the result, before rounding, is the sum of the exponents of the two operands.
+2. The exponent of the result, before rounding, is the sum of the exponents of the two operands.
-The sign of the result is the exclusive or of the signs of the operands.
+3. The sign of the result is the exclusive or of the signs of the operands.

 The result is then rounded to precision digits if necessary, counting from the most significant digit of the result.

 ##### Examples: